11ty/11ty-website/docs/permalinks.md

 The above will write to `_site/this-is-a-new-path/subdirectory/testing/index.html`.

+### `permalink: false`

+If you set the `permalink` value to be `false`, this will disable writing the file to disk in your output folder.
+The file will still be processed normally (and present in collections) but will not be available in your output directory as a standalone template.

 ### Use data variables in Permalink

 You may use data variables here (and template syntax, too).
 These will be parsed with the current template’s rendering engine.